hdgarrood/purescript-benchotron/docs/Benchotron.md

 **Attributes**

+* `slug`: An identifier for the benchmark.
+Used for filenames.
 * `title`: The title of the benchmark.
 * `sizes`: An array of numbers representing each input size you would like your benchmark to be run with.
 The interpretation of 'size' depends on